professorlust/webxr/session-creation-explainer.md

 We need to decide on whether the parameter types should be [Interfaces or Dictionaries](#extensibility-interface-vs-dictionary)
 ## Session Options
+In general, flags or values that may have one or more of the following effects on some clients should be session options:
+* Affect which physical device and/or runtime is used for a session
+* Affect how the physical device and/or runtime is configured and is something that may not be configurable during session use
+* Affect whether/which user permissions are required and/or prompts are displayed

-Individual options fall into two categories:
+Individual session options fall into two categories:
-1. They represent - and enable selection of - distinct hardware modes, such as immersive ("presentation") vs. inline (i.e., "magic window") .
+1. They represent - and enable selection of - distinct hardware modes, such as immersive (formerly "presentation") vs. inline (i.e., "magic window") .
 2. They represent additive features, such as real world integration and understanding capabilities.

 The second category only allows applications to specify additional features they would like to use.
 Applications cannot require that an additive option is _not_ present or enabled.
 For example, a created session may have AR properties and capabilities even if AR wasn't explicitly requested.
 In particular, applications cannot say they do _not_ want a translucent display, which is often associated with AR HMDs.
 (Applications should ensure they are render appropriately  on such displays by checking the `XREnvironmentBlendMode`.)